ckorgial/LAD-LRT-ENF-Detetection/README.md

 booktitle = {2023 {IEEE} International Conference on Acoustics, Speech and Signal Processing ({ICASSP})}}
 ```

+# Acknowledgements

+This research was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``2nd Call for H.F.R.I.
+Research Projects to support Faculty Members & Researchers" (Project Number: 3888).

 # Authors

 Feel free to send us a message for any issue.